wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/InfoSecurity/Crawler/Crawler-OpenSource-List.md

 - [apify-js #Project#](https://github.com/apify/apify-js): Apify SDK — The scalable web scraping and crawling library for JavaScript/Node.js.
 Enables development of data extraction and web automation jobs (not only) with headless Chrome and Puppeteer.

+- [Crawlee #Project#](https://github.com/apify/crawlee): A web scraping and browser automation library for Node.js that helps you build reliable crawlers.
+Fast.

 ## Python

 - [Photon #Project#](https://github.com/s0md3v/Photon): Incredibly fast crawler which extracts urls, emails, files, website accounts and much more.